Chatter-Laravel/core/README.md

     php artisan serve
     ```

-10. **Now, visit your site.com/forums and you should see your new forum in front of you!**
+10. **Now, visit http://localhost:8000/forums and you should see your new forum in front of you!**

 ## Roadmap